Zulko/gpt-function-decorator/README.md

 ### Retries

-It can happen that the GPT, in a moment of confusion, the GPT doesn't forgets its core instructions and doesn't return valid JSON, or more generally an answer that can be parsed.
-This is a relatively rare case that is easily solved by re-asking the same query to the GPT.
+It can happen that the GPT, in a moment of confusion, forgets its core instructions and doesn't return an answer than can be parsed on the Python side.
+This is relatively rare and is generally easily solved by re-asking the same query to the GPT.

 To simplify this task, `gpt_function` add a parameter `retries`.
 For instance `retries=2` asks the function to attempt the evaluation at least 3 times in total before erroring.

+### Limitations

+Ye be warned:

+- Only people who have an OpenAI API key will be able to use these functions.
+- GPTs have a token size limit so these functions will fail if your inputs or outputs are too large (long lists, etc.)
+- GPT answers can be changing and unreliable.
+- Calls to OpenAI-powered functions generally have a ~0.5-1 second of overhead then get slower as the input and output increase in size.
+So pure-python solutions will often beat GPT-based solutions.
+Sometimes it's better to just ask ChatGPT for python code and run the python code.

 ## How gpt-functions-decorator works